-Appeals are filed directly with the Race Administration office of US Sailing, which in most cases forwards them to the Association Appeals Committee from the area in which the event was held.
+Appeals are filed directly with the Race Administration office of US Sailing which, in most cases, forwards them to the Association Appeals Committee from the area in which the event was held.
 Association Appeals Committee decisions may be appealed to the US Sailing Appeals Committee.
 Some decisions are appealed directly to the US Sailing Appeals Committee.

 They are in Appendix R, Procedures for Appeals and Requests, in the US Sailing edition of The Racing Rules of Sailing.
 Rules 70 and 71 are also relevant.

-US Sailing does not charge a fee if the appeal will be considered by an association appeals committee.
+US Sailing does not charge a fee if the appeal will be considered by an Association Appeals Committee.

 The Race Administration Director promptly sends it to the appropriate appeals committee.
 The appellant will receive an acknowledgement from the Director that the appeal has been received, and indicating the appeals committee to which the appeal has been sent.
 When the appeals committee receives the appeal, it too will send the appellant an acknowledgement letter with further information about the processing of the appeal.
-In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.
+In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal, and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.

 The time will vary, depending on many factors.
 If the appeal includes all the required material, and if the appeals committee does not need to request additional material from the protest committee, then the decision will come sooner.
 If the appeals committee is able to begin consideration on the appeal soon after it is received, the usual time frame for a decision is three months or less.
-Keep in mind that the deliberation by an appeals committee is done primarily via e-mail and conference calls, not by face-to-face meetings.
+Keep in mind that the deliberation by an appeals committee is done primarily via email and conference calls, not by face-to-face meetings.

-A protest committee in the US whose decision is subject to appeal and is deciding a protest or request for redress that involves a situation and facts similar to those in a US Sailing Appeal is well advised to base its decision on the rules interpretations in the US Sailing Appeal (see Appeal 99).
+A protest committee in the United States whose decision is subject to appeal and is deciding a protest or request for redress that involves a situation and facts similar to those in a US Sailing Appeal is well advised to base its decision on the rules interpretations in the US Sailing Appeal (see Appeal 99).

-The ISAF Cases do not have the status of rules but are “authoritative interpretations and explanations of the rules.”
+The World Sailing Cases do not have the status of rules but are “authoritative interpretations and explanations of the rules.”
 Therefore, when the relevant facts from a protest are essentially similar to the facts of a Case, the interpretations in the Case should be accepted by the protest committee as correct interpretations of the racing rules for that protest.